-Learn how you can achieve similar results by registering for our roundtable discussion on November 30 at 9 a.m.
-PT.
-Honeycomb CTO and co-founder, Charity Majors, will join engineering leaders from Lacework and Vanguard as they share lessons they learned by migrating away from APM to Honeycomb.
+Learn how you can achieve similar results by watching our roundtable discussion on-demand.
+Honeycomb CTO and co-founder, Charity Majors, joins engineering leaders from Lacework and Vanguard as they share lessons they learned by migrating away from APM to Honeycomb.

 - How to recognize when it’s time to switch from APM to observability